-Use this Zip Code Location sheet along with the Zip Codes Map worksheet to identify the zip codes that can be identified on the map of SCORE County.
+Use this Zip Code Location sheet along with the Zip Codes Map worksheet (next page).
+The goal is to identify which zip codes below can be identified on the map of SCORE County.
 When you have identified a matching zip code, either circle or highlight it on the map.
-During this activity, you also will be listening to an audio recording.
+During this activity you will also be listening to an audio recording.
 Your goal is to practice alternating your attention between the tasks and using strategies.
 Refer to the Optimizing Attention handout for additional attention strategies.

+Strategy Examples:

-Strategy Examples: Use pencil markings to keep track of your location on the page, Develop a system or pattern when alternating between the zip code location list and map, Use self-talk or repetition to help remember zip codes or information from the audio recordings.
+- \Box Use pencil markings to keep track of your location on the page, - Develop a system or pattern when alternating between the zip code location list and map, - \Box Use self-talk or repetition to help remember zip codes or information from the audio recordings. - □ Write quick notes about the information from the audio recording to improve encoding.